nigelredding/act65.github.io/_drafts/2016-3-26-RepresentationvsPrediction.md

 # Representation learning

+What is a good representation? (invariant, specific, independent?, )

 > In representation learning, our goal isn’t to predict observables, but to learn something about the underlying structure.
 [HIPS blog](https://hips.seas.harvard.edu/blog/)

 ??